 3.1 After placing an order with us (online, by phone, email, in person or any other way), you will receive an e-mail from us acknowledging that we have received your order (“Confirmation of booking Email”) and containing your invoice (the “Invoice”).
 The Contract is formed at this point (the “Contract”).
 Please note that this does not mean that your order has been confirmed.
 We will confirm your order by email once payment has been received and, where appropriate, your tickets will be emailed to you.

-3.2 The Contract will relate only to those Services you have chosen, added to your cart on our site and checked out for on our site and as confirmed in the Invoice.
+3.2 The Contract will relate only to those Services as stated on the payment page of our site and/or as confirmed in the relevant invoice.

 3.3 These Terms shall: